 Alzheimer’s Disease (AD)

-Alzheimer’s disease is an age-related, irreversible brain disorder that gradually erases memory, thinking, understanding, and sense of self.
+Alzheimer’s disease was first described by Dr. Alois Alzheimer in 1906.
+Alzheimer’s disease is an irreversible brain disorder that gradually erases memory, thinking, understanding, and sense of self.
 Over time, as neurons die in widespread areas of the brain’s cerebral cortex, mild sporadic memory loss evolves into severe cognitive dysfunction as well as behavior and personality changes and, eventually, loss of physical function.
-The course of AD and the rate of decline vary from person to person.
+The course of the disease and the rate of decline vary from person to person.
 On average, clients with AD live for 8 to 10 years after diagnosis but may live as long as 20 years.

-In progressive stages of the disease, people with AD may forget how to manage activities of daily living (ADLs).
+In progressive stages of the disease, people with AD may forget how to manage activities of daily living.
 In the late stages, people with AD are unable to function on their own and become completely dependent on others for their everyday care.
 Finally, they become bedfast and succumb to other illnesses and infections.
-Pneumonia is the most common cause of death in AD (Touhy & Jett, 2014).
+Pneumonia is the most common cause of death in AD (Touhy & Jett, 2016).

 CAUSES AND PREVENTION